 Knowing his market, he may well go the route of the Dixie Chicks.

-After the Vegas massacre, I doubt any legislators will put forth much effort beyond strong emotional responses, particularly since nothing happened after 49 were gunned down in Orlando, 27 school kids murdered in their school, nine South Carolina church goers shot in the back, another nine gunned down in a community college classroom.
+After the most recent Texas massacre, I doubt any legislators will put forth much effort beyond strong emotional responses, particularly since nothing happened after the 59 dead were sniped in Vegas, 49 were gunned down in Orlando, 27 school kids and teachers murdered in their school, nine South Carolina church goers shot in the back, another nine gunned down in a community college classroom.

 Here are three ideas to help change the culture without having to take anyone’s guns away since that’s not happening any time soon: